Step 1: Preparing your working area and cleaning the skirting boards

 The answer is yes!
 The reason for this is that paint can flake off and gather in the corners of your skirting boards which can create a messy appearance and scuff marks.
 By sanding and cleaning these areas before starting your decorating project, you'll ensure that the paint adheres properly and makes for a smooth surface.

-Here's what you should do before switching on your electric sander:
+Here's what you should do before getting out the sandpaper or switching on your electric sander:

 Clear the floors: You want to allow yourself as much space as possible during the sanding and painting process.
 Clear enough room for you to add your protection sheets to the floor.